tanwar-divyanshu01/leetcode_torture/README.md

 Make sure you have all the dependencies from requirements.txt

-Download and unzip Chrome from: https://storage.googleapis.com/chrome-for-testing-public/138.0.7204.92/win64/chrome-win64.zip (Keep the chrome-win64 folder in the same directory.)
+Download and unzip Chrome-win64 from: https://storage.googleapis.com/chrome-for-testing-public/138.0.7204.92/win64/chrome-win64.zip
+(Keep the chrome-win64 folder in the same directory.)